sherelene/javaFloatingPointCalculator/README.md

 This program allows a user to input a number and if it is a java decimal floating point number, the program will return the number.
 The numbers are checked character by character.

-note*: theres been some test cases where python returns trailing zeroes and a one. e
+note*: theres been some test cases where python returns trailing zeroes and a single one.

 eg: .123e4 returns 1230.0000000000002